nathanbsouza/paper/paper.md

 # Title
-Development of a new equation of state for mixtures of hard convex bodies
+A study of the development of a new equation of state for mixtures of hard convex bodies

 # Author
 Nathan de Souza